McCleary victory: Billions for Washington K-12 public schools and students

 Protecting school funding in a time of deficits

 The McCleary decision protects funding for basic education, which can only be cut for academic reasons-- not for budget reasons.
 Our schools, however, are so much more than basic education.
-As we face the pandemic and a recession, now is not the time for austerity.
 More than ever our students need additional supports for mental health, social work, nutrition, and housing.
 We support a more equitable tax structure to ensure we continue to support our students.

 History of the McCleary Supreme Court case